See the lowest price listing I’ve found on Amazon:

 For versatility it can’t be beat.
 It can handle pre-cut bags and bag rolls, as well as zipper bags used for refrigerated foods that you want to seal and reseal often.
-For external sealing it works on jars and canisters, and you can even buy an optional Quick Marinator (sold separately).
+For external sealing it works on jars and storage containers (sold separately), and you can even use it to marinate foods in minutes instead of hours.

 The majority of consumers love this model and give it high praise, but there may be one drawback.
 This review covers all the pros and cons, including details about the auto-detect feature that can be frustrating to some and a huge plus to others.